nhussain2/survey-19-repo/README.md

 <br>
 Uses React, MongoDB, Stripe, Google OAuth, Redux, PassportJS and NodeJS

+## Features:
+- Responsive web-interface to fill out a survey and send it to patients using SendGrid
+- Credit system using Stripe integration to charge user for specific surveys
+- Google OAuth for secure user login and logout
+- Connection to MongoDB to view statistics and further utilize results for analytics

 ## Hook up to your own server
 Set up a Heroku app repo, clone the project and deploy it into Heroku.
 Make sure you have Config Vars to match the keys: